search ]

 Designing the scrollbars of the browser has become popular lately, and I encounter many websites styling it differently, fitting their overall design and branding.

-There are several ways to design these scrollbars, and in this post, we’ll see how to do it using CSS3.
+There are several ways to design these scrollbars, and in this post, we’ll see how to do it with CSS.
 If you’re new to the world, know that since the beginning of the web, changing the appearance of scrollbars was not a simple task, especially with the need for consistency across different browsers.

 But fortunately, in September 2018, a draft of W3C was released called CSS Scrollbars, and it seems like a practical and good way to achieve this.